pyOpenSci/software-peer-review/our-process/policies.md

 ### Maintenance Tracking

-pyOpenSci is building a system to track package metrics, including issues, pull requests, and dates of the last release and commits to the package repository.
+pyOpenSci is building a system to track package metrics, including issues, pull requests, and dates of the last release and last commit to the package repository.
 Based on activity in the repository:

 - Packages not updated within 6 months will receive a flag on the website in the form of a small icon.